Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

     \dot{Q}_{i} - \delta_{discon}M \leq 0 \;\; \forall i \in I^a \;\; \forall a \in A_{pipes}.

-Here :math:`M` is a sufficiently large constant used in a method called the big-M method :cite:`vielma2015mixed`.
+Here :math:`M` is a sufficiently large constant used in a method called the big-M method :cite:`vielma2015mixed` to enable or disable a constraint.

 The thermal power loss is assumed to be constant as the pipe temperature is assumed to be constant.
 The outgoing temperatures at the assets (e.g. supply at the source and return at the demand) are used to ensure an overestimation of the thermal loss.
 In reality the temperature w.r.t. the ambient decreases as the temperature drops over the pipe with the energy loss.

-Typical temperature drops in the primary network are up to 3 degrees, this implies that for medium temperature networks, operating at 75 degrees and with an ambient of 15 degrees, the error for the heat loss estimation is less than :math:`\frac{3}{75-15} \approx 5\%`.
+Typical temperature drops in the primary network are up to 3 degrees, this implies that for medium temperature networks, operating at 75°C and with an ambient of 15°C, the error for the heat loss estimation is less than :math:`\frac{3}{75-15} \approx 5\%`.

 Inequality constraints are used to relate the volumetric flow :math:`\dot{V}` and the heat flow :math:`\dot{Q}` through pipes as a compensation of heat losses is required.
 Please note that the :math:`\dot{V}` and the heat flow :math:`\dot{Q}` will be related by equality constraints for the outgoing flow at the assets, ensuring that the thermal power propagates correctly through the network.